hyosung11/Launch-School/Courses/journal.md

 10:14 Working through the TodoList methods.
 I am enjoying it today.

 10:45 I need to stop and play with SungOh now.

+12:08 Taking a few minutes to complete Assignment 4 while making lunch.
+Here's the energy and focus that I haven't had recently